NovaPMV/Image-Finder/README.md

 # Image Finder — by NovaPMV

-A local app that lets you **search a folder of images by typing what you want** ("girl in a red dress", "sunset over water", "close up of a dog") and instantly get a grid of matching pictures.
+A local app that lets you **search a folder of images by typing what you want** ("girl in a red dress", "wearing glasses", "tongue out") and instantly get a grid of matching pictures.
 Select the ones you like and copy the originals into a folder, ready to use however you need.
 You can also just browse everything and copy without searching.